 - Place newly purchased products behind others.
-This makes it easier to use food prior to its “best before” date.
+This makes it easier to use food before it goes bad.

 - Store leftovers and fresh foods in glass or porcelain containers with a lid or a plate on top.
 Your food will stay fresh and flavorful for longer.

 - Some fruits and vegetables are sensitive to cold.
 Store them in a dark room or cellar.

 - Only store fruits and vegetables for a short period of time.
 Even if you store them correctly, they will quickly lose nutrients such as vitamins, minerals and fiber.

 - You may have to change your fridge temperature according to the season.
 Use a lower setting in summer and a higher setting in winter.

 - Always make sure that the door is closed properly.

-- Defrost your fridge periodically.
-Otherwise frost and ice will built up on the walls.
-This lowers the cooling effect and your fridge will need to use more energy.
-Why not empty out and defrost your fridge or freezer the next time you go on holiday?
+- Defrost your fridge periodically to get rid of frost and ice buildup on the walls, which lowers the cooling effect and uses more energy.
+Why not empty out and defrost your fridge and freezer the next time you go on holiday?
 You’ll lower your electric bill and your fridge will work more efficiently.

 These fridge organization ideas will help keep food fresh.
 But did you know that there are foods that never expire?